Badalranjit15/openstack-health-report/README.md

 In the inventory file controller1 is the first controller of the openstack controller cluster.
 Certain commands are only run from the first controller.

 ## Step2)
-Enter the path to any additional ssh parameters as below.This is not necessary if you do not need additional ssh parameters such as in case of ssh tunneling and crypto parameters.
+Enter the path to any additional ssh parameters as below.This is not necessary if you do not need additional ssh parameters such as in case of ssh tunneling and crypto parameters.(Not Required for RHOSP)

 export ANSIBLE_SSH_ARGS="-F /root/.ssh/openstack_cloud1_config"

 ## Step 3)
-Enter the path to the openstack rc file as below. source /home_dir/openstack_cloud1/envrc
+Enter the path to the openstack rc file as below. source /home/stack/overcloudrc